Tommy Ahlquist: Community service

-Ahlquist has served on multiple community boards and subcommittees, including Family Advocates, United Way of the Treasure Valley, YMCA, Boys & Girls Club, Boy Scouts of America Ore-Ida Council Board, Treasure Valley Leadership Alliance, Boise Valley Economic Partnership, Idaho Technology Council, Boise Metro Chamber of Commerce, Idaho State University President’s Advisory Board, University of Arizona Emergency Medicine Research Center Advisory Board, American Heart Association, March of Dimes, Go Red for Women, and the FACES of Hope Victims Center.
+Ahlquist has served on multiple community boards and subcommittees, including Family Advocates, United Way of the Treasure Valley, YMCA, Boys & Girls Club, Boy Scouts of America Ore-Ida Council Board, Treasure Valley Leadership Alliance, Boise Valley Economic Partnership, Idaho Technology Council, Boise Metro Chamber of Commerce, Idaho State University President's advisory board, University of Arizona Emergency Medicine Research Center Advisory Board, American Heart Association, March of Dimes, Go Red for Women, and the FACES of Hope Victims Center.

 Ahlquist has been involved with community, Inspire Excellence, T2T, 300 Homes, Board of directors for Idaho Youth Ranch.

+In 2023, he founded the group Idaho Leaders United (ILU), which is made up of former gubernatorial candidates, ex-law enforcement, medical professionals and more.
+The group is dedicated to curb what they say is rising extremism in the political landscape of Idaho, focusing especially on the risk of political violence.

+Ahlquist is on the board of the Inspire Excellence Awards non-profit, which is based in Boise, Idaho.
+The organization is dedicated to honoring inspiring Idahoans and supporting Idaho Youth.

+He is also deeply involved in the Teens 2 Trades scholarship initiative as part of the Inspire Excellence organization.
+Teens 2 Trades works to connect Idaho’s youth with the plumbing, electrical, HVAC, and welding trades within the state.

 Personal life

 Ahlquist is married to Shanna Mullins, his high-school sweetheart.
 They have four children.
-He is a member of the Church of Jesus Christ of Latter-day Saints, and served as a stake president in the Meridian Idaho North Stake of the LDS Church from October 27, 2013 to February 4, 2017.
+He is a member of the Church of Jesus Christ of Latter-day Saints, and served as a stake president in the Meridian Idaho North Stake of the LDS Church from October 27, 2013, to February 4, 2017.